Sondanaa/PPF-observer-docs/README.md

-# glowing-bias-latex
+# PPF-observer-docs
-This is a repository for a latex document describing how the Feder Observatory's CCD handels bias images.
+This is a repository for any documents relating to the Paul P. Feder Observatory at the Regional Science Center